TanJern/LeagueProject/README.md

-Data used:
+Data used:<br />

--Top 12 ranked solo players from NA and EUW
+-Top 12 ranked solo players from NA and EUW.<br />

--Any mage champions that appeared in each players' last 5 games ( a total of 60 games from each region)
+-Any mage champions that appeared in each players' last 5 games ( a total of 60 games from each region).<br />

-Issues:
+Issues:<br />

--Due to API limitations, the sample size of the data is small hence results may be highly variable and biased.
+-Due to API limitations, the sample size of the data is small hence results may be highly variable and biased.<br />

--As data were only retreived from high ELO matches, the data(selected champions) is skewed.
+-As data were only retreived from high ELO matches, the data(selected champions) is skewed.<br />

 Instructions: